-Research and development expenses consist primarily of compensation and related costs for personnel responsible for the research and development of new and existing products and services.
+Research and development expenses consist primarily of compensation and related costs for personnel responsible for the research and development of new and existing products and services and amortization of certain intangible assets (see also Note 7).
 Where required, development expenditures are capitalized in accordance with the Company's standard internal capitalized development policy in accordance with IAS 38 (also see Note 3e(1)).
 All research costs are expensed when incurred.